App-vNext/Polly/docs/strategies/retry.md

 - If the returned `TimeSpan` of the `DelayGenerator` method call is positive then it will be used.
 - If the returned `TimeSpan` of the `DelayGenerator` method call is negative then it will use the step 2's result.
+- If the `DelayGenerator` method call is `null` then it will use the step 2's result.

 > [!NOTE]
 > The `DelayGenerator`'s returned value is not capped with the `MaxDelay`.